hotwax/oms-documentation/deployment&configuration/nifi/View-and-manage-processors.md

 ## Manage Processors

-The feature to manage Process Groups within the HotWax Commerce platform is integral for users orchestrating complex data workflows.
+The feature to manage Process Groups within NiFi is integral for users orchestrating complex data workflows.
 By offering a multitude of options through the context menu, users gain control over the configuration, monitoring, and optimization of their data pipelines.

 ### Step-by-Step Usage Instructions: